dzikoysk/reposilite/reposilite-backend/README.md

 ```

 When you're trying to add something to Reposilite, try to think about every domain as a standalone module and follow this pattern :)
-If you want learn more about it, visit some great dedicated articles, like e.g. [Organizing Layers Using Hexagonal Architecture, DDD, and Spring](https://www.baeldung.com/hexagonal-architecture-ddd-spring)
+If you want to learn more about it, visit some great dedicated articles, like e.g. [Organizing Layers Using Hexagonal Architecture, DDD, and Spring](https://www.baeldung.com/hexagonal-architecture-ddd-spring)

 ### Running

-You can run Reposilite in various ways, it depends what you expect:
+You can run Reposilite in various ways, it depends on what you expect:

 * Run classes that end with `*Test.kt` to launch simple unit tests without launching Reposilite
 * Run classes that end with `*InfrastructureTest.kt` to launch infrastructure tests that run Reposilite with required dependencies in Docker image